 Alone, CDNs are immensely vulnerable to attackers, which is why you need a web application firewall (WAF).
 WAFs act as a barrier between your content and the broader internet.
 They’re able to monitor and block any and all HTTP(s) traffic exhibiting security red flags, all the while seamlessly allowing access to good website traffic.
 With the market size for WAFs expected to grow to $5.48 billion USD by 2022, many businesses use WAFs in conjunction with their CDN servers to significantly increase their website’s security.

-Nobody wants to browse an unsecure website.
+Nobody wants to browse an unsecured website.
 If you’re looking to sustain and grow your traffic by providing the safest browsing experience possible for users, you need CDN security.
 By following the steps above, you can provide a user experience that’s not just fast but secure.
 And if your site is compromised, reach out to SiteLock immediately and ask about our hacked website repair services.
 Or, review our website security pricing and plans for more information.